michael-lazar/mailcap_fix/README.rst

-The python standard library's implementation of `mailcap <https://docs.python.org/3.5/library/mailcap.html>`_ is **broken** because it does not respect the order of entries in mailcap files.
-This is due to an oversight where wildcard entries are always evaluated last. *mailcap_fix* applies a minimal set of changes in order to fix this issue.
+The python standard library's implementation of `mailcap <https://docs.python.org/3.5/library/mailcap.html>`_ is **broken** because it does not respect the order in which mailcap entries were defined.
+Due to an oversight in the implementation, wildcard entries are always evaluated last.
+*mailcap_fix* provides a minimal set of changes in order to fix this issue.

 Reference
 ---------